• plumbing heating and air alliance member

 Final Thoughts on HVAC Funnels

-From the moment the customer becomes aware of your business/service to the time that they pay for your services, all the way to the time that they refer you to their friends and family or come back to you for their own HVAC needs, they have moved through your sales funnel.
+That process does not end when they pay for your services.
+Instead, it continues as they refer you to their friends and family or return to you for their own HVAC needs.
+In each case, they have moved through your sales funnel.